giannitedesco/resynth/README.md

 work out of the packet transmit mainloop and allow us to generate traffic at upwards of 20Gbps per CPU.

 The language is pretty bare-bones right now.
+But I plan to add:
+- More builtin types: eg. signed integers, booleans, integers of various widths
+- An operator to concatenate ip/port into a sockaddr
+- An operator for concatenating buffers

-But I plan to add first-class support for:
+I plan to add support for the following protocols to the standard library:
 - TLS
 - HTTP
 - ARP